hernandezj1/wg-education-training/content/contribute/_index.md

 Not a change nor a new lesson, but something else entirely?
 Sure, just contact us through a blank issue.
 If you do so, please give us details of how you want to contribute and make sure to leave us information about how to contact you.

 [Submit blank issue](https://github.com/dh-tech/wg-education-training/issues/new?template=BLANK_ISSUE)

+## Becoming a Reviewer

+Our idea is to provide a framework for people from the DH community to create (new) and share (existing) educational content for software development.
+For that, we collect contributions from the community in the form of lessons or in the form of reviews.
+This way we guarantee that the content we provide is qualitative; created and curated by the community.

+If you want to contribute as a reviewer you can either:

+- register as a reviewer using our [Google form](https://forms.gle/wJXZzWhbbndYcmu89)
+- send us an email at: dhtech.community@gmail.com